Next on campus program start date: August 20, 2018

 To meet the requirements of this program, you must have worked for at least three to five years on a full-time basis, including meaningful and progressive experience in education or a related profession.
 The admissions team looks closely at employment history, weighing skills, aptitude for leadership, and knowledge of the education profession.

-As a competitive applicant, you should have a record of involvement and leadership personally and professionally, including campus organizations, civic endeavors, community groups, and/or professional associations.
+As a competitive applicant, you should have a record of involvement and leadership personally and professionally, including campus organizations, civic endeavors, community groups and/or professional associations.
+Candidate must demonstrate a commitment to and a passion for minoritized students in K-12 and higher education settings.

 Follow the instructions below to complete your application.
 For printable summary of application instructions, download and print the application checklist.